 Both apps use GPT to summarize long threads and help you write your emails.
 They can even sift through your inbox and learn your writing style, but it's far from excellent in both cases.

-To activate the AI in Superhuman, all you have to do is hit the AI button at the bottom.
-Outline the email content in a few words, and within seconds, AI will generate it.
+Oddly enough, though, the chatbot can't auto-generate emails and responses for you.
+For that, you'll have to press the AI keyboard shortcut while replying to or composing a message.
+There, you can outline the email content in a few words, and within seconds, the AI will generate it.
 You can then accept it or ask the app to reproduce a different version.
 You'll also find shortcuts to lengthen or shorten it and make it less formal.
 It's basically like any other AI writing generator, but built into the app.

-Shortwave works similarly, but it definitely takes the lead in AI features.
+Shortwave works similarly, but it's far more tuned to an email inbox's workflows, and it definitely takes the lead in AI features.

 One note: when you switch on AI features, Shortwave and Superhuman both send your email content to OpenAI, but they claim it's encrypted and not used to train machine learning models.